sheikh-mohammad/Assignment-2-JS/02_If_Else_If_Else/09_Age_Verification/README.md

 ## 📝 Overview

 This project classifies a person as an "Adult", "Teenager", or "Child" based on their age.
-It's a simple age-based categorization task that highlights a potential logic flaw in the `if-else if-else` sequence.
+It's a simple age-based categorization task that highlights the importance of correct `if-else if-else` sequence.

 ## 🚀 How to Use